 Take Away for Students

 Even if you are conducting a social media activity from home, the Institution’s policies on patient confidentiality, respecting co-workers, and handling proprietary information still need to be followed.
-So, for example, if you post any identifiable patient information on Facebook, this could be considered a breach under HIPAA.
+So, for example, if you post any identifiable patient information on social media without the patient's signed permission, this could be considered a breach under HIPAA.
 It doesn’t matter if the information you post is limited.
 If the patient’s family or coworkers could identify which patient to whom you are referring, this would be an inappropriate disclosure of PHI.